yangshun/tech-interview-handbook/apps/website/contents/algorithms/graph.md

 Breadth-first search is a graph traversal algorithm which starts at a node and explores all nodes at the present depth, before moving on to the nodes at the next depth level.
 A [queue](./queue.md) is usually used to keep track of the nodes that were encountered but not yet explored.

 A similar template for doing breadth-first searches on the matrix goes like this.
-It is important to use double-ended queues and not arrays/Python lists as enqueuing for double-ended queues is O(1) but it's O(n) for arrays.
+It is important to use double-ended queues and not arrays/Python lists as dequeuing for double-ended queues is O(1) but it's O(n) for arrays.

 ```py
 from collections import deque